 Subjects produced scorable responses on 68.1% of trials overall (784 out of 1152 trials), including on 79.2% of transitive trials (304 out of 384), 71.9% of dative trials (276 out of 384), and 53.1% of locative trials (204 out of 384).
 The low percentage of scorable responses for locative trials was primarily due to the fact that subjects often used verbs that conveyed a similar meaning as the intended verbs but did not allow both syntactic alternatives.

 The results of Experiment 1 are shown in Figure 1.
-Subjects overall were 12.6% more likely to produce the preferred syntactic structure (corresponding to the active transitive, double object dative, and on-variant locative, as discussed above) when primed with the preferred structure (66.5%) than when primed with the dispreferred (53.9%), and including prime type in the model significantly improved the model fit (χ2(1) = 13.37, p = .0003).
-The main effect of verb class on subjects’ responses was not significant (χ2(1) = 2.02, p = .36).
+Subjects overall were 12.6% more likely to produce the preferred syntactic structure (corresponding to the active transitive, double object dative, and on-variant locative, as discussed above) when primed with the preferred structure (66.5%) than when primed with the dispreferred (53.9%), and including prime type in the model significantly improved the model fit (χ2(1) = 19.90, p < .0001).
+The main effect of verb class on subjects’ responses was not significant (χ2(1) = 4.08, p = .13).
 Note that this effect is theoretically uninteresting, as it would only indicate that the different verb classes express their separate preferences to different degrees.

 There were also numerical differences in the prime effect for the different verb classes, although these differences (i.e., the interaction between prime structure and verb type) did not reach statistical significance.
 For transitive targets, subjects were 10.1% more likely to produce an active structure when primed with an active structure (66.6%) than when primed with a passive (56.5%).
 For dative targets, subjects were 10.2% more likely to produce a prepositional dative structure when primed with a prepositional dative (57.0%) than when primed with a double object (46.8%).
 For locative targets, subjects were 17.3% more likely to produce an on-variant structure when primed with an on-variant (79.6%) than when primed with a with-variant structure (62.3%).
-However, model comparison revealed that these differences in prime effect for different verb classes were not significantly different from one another (χ2(1) = 1.84, p = .40).
+However, model comparison revealed that these differences in prime effect for different verb classes were not significantly different from one another (χ2(1) = 2.35, p = .31).
 Verb class was excluded from further analyses as it is not relevant to our experimental questions.